Jim Oberweis: Career

-In 1968, Oberweis became a junior high school teacher at Waldo Junior High in Aurora, teaching math and science.
+In 1968, Oberweis became a teacher at Waldo Junior High in Aurora, teaching math and science.
 In 1970, he changed careers and became an investment stockbroker.
 Within a few years, he was promoted to manager of a branch office.

 In 1976, he began publication of an investment newsletter, the Oberweis Report, which reported on emerging growth companies.
 The Report was rated highly among investment advice newsletters.
 In 1978, Oberweis and his first wife, Elaine, established their own investment management company, Oberweis Securities in Aurora, Illinois.

 In 1986, Oberweis purchased and assumed control of family business Oberweis Dairy.
 His father, Joe, had died in 1984, and Joe's successor (and Jim's older brother) John suffered an incapacitating stroke in 1986; after Jim's purchase he turned day-to-day operations over to outside presidents who embarked on acquisition programs highly leveraged with debt.
 Elaine Oberweis (University of Chicago MBA '89) left the brokerage business in 1989 to rescue the dairy business from near-ruin.

 He remained active in the investment field.
 In 1987, he founded Oberweis Emerging Growth Fund.
 In 1989, he established Oberweis Asset Management (OAM).
 OAM specializes in "small-cap growth equities investing", and has individual accounts for institutional investors and a family of mutual funds for individual investors.
 As of 2015, OAM had about $2 billion under management.

 Oberweis moved the Oberweis Dairy from Aurora to its present location in North Aurora.
 He also began a chain of company-owned dairy stores, and has maintained a dairy delivery business to homes in the Chicago area.
 A franchise program began in 2004, to expand the dairy business outside of northeast Illinois.